 Searching for real peace in the middle of a busy life?
 Be sure you're looking in the right place.

 You’ve been there too, right?
 Life is non-stop.
-The world around you moving at an impossible pace.
+The world around you moves at an impossible pace.
 Your calendar is literally full, with no room to add even one more thing.
 In a season of chaos, you find yourself longing for peace.
 But peace doesn’t seem possible.

 What if we’re searching for the wrong kind of peace?